A Visual Studio test explorer adapter for running Jasmine specs in Node.js

 Example: getTraits

-Let's say we want to add the outer most suite as a trait for each test, while keeping any traits specified in JasmineNodeTestAdapter.json
+Let's say we want to add the outer most suite as a trait for each test, while keeping any traits specified in JasmineNodeTestAdapter.json.
+We can implement this in an extension module.

 Typescript: